Board of Directors

 Maggie Agurkis joined NCLT in 2022.
 Maggie brings a degree in Business Administration and 25 years of experience in various small business settings to the table.
 Her passion for the outdoors drove her to pursue a position in which she could put her customer service and bookkeeping experience to work supporting something bigger than herself—building relationships in the region and supporting the wise stewardship of both natural and financial resources.
 Additionally, 16 years serving on multiple boards and committees in her hometown of Sterling, MA, has given her plenty of insight into how a small group of people can work together to make a big impact on their community.
 Maggie hopes to balance an orderly office with some vigilante justice against invasive species.

 Emily Merlino is a north central Massachusetts native, who grew up in Groton.
 Emily came to NCLT as a TerraCorps Member in 2019 serving the community in Land Stewardship and Community Outreach capacity.
 Prior to that, she began her career in health sciences with an M.S. in Clinical Laboratory and Nutritional Sciences.
 She decided to change careers to align her personal passion for the environment and outdoor recreation with her profession.
-NCLT hired her on in 2020 as our first Stewardship employee.
-Em has since received additional training.
-She received a Graduate Certificate in Ecological Restoration from University of Florida.
-She also received her Wilderness First Aid and Chainsaw Certification from Society for the Protection of New Hampshire Forests and is a Certified Wildland Firefighter.
-In her role as Stewardship Manager, she also maintains our robust stewardship volunteer program.
-She monitors our 7 conservation restrictions and implements the care for our 11 publicly accessible conservation areas.
-Outside of work, Em volunteers as a board member for the Sterling Land Trust, she’s a Midstate Trail Sawyer, “Merch Maven”, Trail Maintainer and Committee Member for the Midstate Trail Committee and was Appalachian Mountain Club’s Volunteer of the Month in April 2020.
-Em shared her growing expertise by co-presenting at the Mass Trails Conference in 2022 on the Fitchburg Trails Wayfinding Signage Project.
+NCLT hired her on in 2020 as its first Stewardship employee.
+Em has since completed a Graduate Certificate in Ecological Restoration from University of Florida and several continuing education courses in Land Stewardship and Land Protection.
+Em maintains her Wilderness First Aid and Chainsaw Certifications and is a Certified Wildland Firefighter.
+In her role as Director of Land Programs, she maintains the robust stewardship volunteer program, monitors a portfolio of conservation restrictions and stewardship and habitat restoration projects on NCLT fee lands.
+Outside of work, Em volunteers as a Midstate Trail Sawyer, “Merch Maven”, Trail Maintainer and Committee Member for the Midstate Trail Committee through the Worcester Chapter of the Appalachian Mountain Club as well as supports wilderness education classes through Owl Eyes Wilderness Survival.